- Search The Registry

 Brown reformed his group of performers in the African Theatre (also known as the African Company) and continued to perform outdoors.
-Brown's theatre company was constantly harassed by "White hoodlums".
+Brown's theatre company was constantly harassed by "White hoodlums."
 Eventually, the nearby Park Theatre, fearing competition, and the city sheriff forced the African Theatre to close.
 Brown continued performing outdoors illegally.
-His theater catered to Black people in the ways that only white audiences had been catered to previously.
-It was one of the first spaces that gave free Blacks a sense of inclusion, as well as the ability to immerse themselves in theatrical culture and see a reflection of themselves in works written by Black playwrights and performed by Black actors.
+His theater catered to black people in the ways that only white audiences had been catered to previously.
+It was one of the first spaces that gave free blacks a sense of inclusion and the ability to immerse themselves in theatrical culture and see a reflection of themselves in works written by black playwrights and performed by black actors.

-He allowed a white audience in the theater but was only allowed to sit in the back of the house.
+He allowed a white audience in the theater but only to sit in the back of the house.
 He said, "Whites do not know how to conduct themselves at the entertainments of ladies and gentlemen of Color."
-The company then went on to produce more plays, such as William Moncrieff's Tom and Jerry.
+The company produced more plays like William Moncrieff's Tom and Jerry.
 The last record performance of the African Theatre was on Mercer and Houston Street in January 1824.
 It was not until after the American Civil War that all-Black theatre companies began to emerge again.
-William Brown considered the first known Black playwright in America died in 1884.
+William Brown, the first known black playwright in America, died in 1884.